 Neptune in the 12th house is the most sensitive place for Neptune, as this is its natural ruling house.
-Neptune here makes them incredibly sensitive to the forces operating in the unconscious.
-Neptune here has a deep sensitivity to society and is highly attuned to victimisation, suffering, loss and chaos.
+Neptune here makes these people incredibly sensitive to the forces operating in the unconscious.
+There is a deep sensitivity to society and is highly attuned to victimization, suffering, loss, and chaos.

 Neptune here can overwhelm the sense of ego and the floodgates are flung wide open.
 This can leave them feeling vulnerable without protective barriers.
 Neptune knows no boundaries and a vast array of images and collective feelings run through them.
-Imagine the tap that is left running the entire night and this portrays the constant stream of the creative unconscious that Neptune is tapped into, but it can also be symbolic of a giant wishing well with everybody’s hopes and dreams and deep connection to art, music and poetry.
+Imagine a tap running the entire night and this imagery portrays the constant stream of the creative unconscious that Neptune is tapped into, but it can also be symbolic of a giant wishing well with everybody’s hopes and dreams and deep connection to art, music, and poetry.

 A Flowing Vessel

 There is a strange haunted feeling about the 12th house and it reminds me of steps through time.
-Neptune here can act as a sort of medium for long forgotten ancestors a flowing vessel of collective sorrows, sadness, sacrifice and unfulfilled dreams.
+Neptune here can act as a sort of medium for long-forgotten ancestors and the flowing vessel of collective sorrows, sadness, sacrifice, and unfulfilled dreams.
 At this point, it must also be emphasized that this is the house of self-undoing and planets here are in danger of becoming the victim/scapegoat for far-reaching family conflicts.
-There may also be emotional, mental, drink and drug problems in the family history.
-Neptune here can feel victimized and be labelled as ‘troubled’ and the source of all the problems in the family.
-The family may have a long history that contains some mental illness, victimisation or unfulfilled dreams.
+There may also be emotional, mental, drink, and drug problems in the family history.
+Neptune here can feel victimized and be labeled as ‘troubled’ and the source of all the problems in the family.
+The family may have a long history that contains some mental illness, victimization, or unfulfilled dreams.

-Victimisation, self-inflicted isolation, guilt, martyrdom, and unnecessary suffering.
+Victimization, self-inflicted isolation, guilt, martyrdom, and unnecessary suffering.
 The 12th house has an abundance of meanings from spirituality, religion, mental health, institutions, and the unconscious past.
-Inner loneliness and the feeling of isolation often exists, and it has often been said that the best remedy for feeling victimised and overwhelmed by the suffering of others is to go out there and help society in some way.
-There are great spiritual rewards to be gained from this work.
-Don’t let too much suffering overwhelm the personality and find an outlet for this dissatisfaction.
+Inner loneliness and the feeling of isolation often exists, and it has often been said that the best remedy for feeling victimized and overwhelmed by the suffering of others is to go out there and help society in some way.
+There are great spiritual rewards to be gained from this work, so don’t let too much suffering overwhelm the personality and find an outlet for this dissatisfaction.